Glenwood Springs Upgrades Water Facility To Prevent Sediment Overload After Grizzly Creek Fire

 On Friday, alongside Glenwood Mayor Johnathan Godes, Langhorst gave CBS4 a tour of the overhaul.

-CBS4 Followed Langhorst to the intake, about two miles outside of No Name Canyon.
+CBS4 followed Langhorst to the intake, about 2 miles outside of No Name Canyon.

 “In this location we have upgraded the intake.
 The concern in this location is debris flow.
 Anytime we have something that’s a quarter inch of rain or more in one rain event, there’s potential we’ll have a debris flow and that debris flow would most likely hit this intake, so we’ve armored the intake with blocks and steel, and dug out the channel a bit to make it prepared for… basically heavy mud flow events,” said Langhorst.